A. Hiring policies

 The standards of conduct and corrective action procedures contained in the appendices of this document are not intended to be all-inclusive.
 They do, however, take the place of any rules previously published.
-Though the college wishes to make its standards clear and to impose corrective action procedures in a progressive manner, certain actions could result in suspension or immediate discharge.
+Though the university wishes to make its standards clear and to impose corrective action procedures in a progressive manner, certain actions could result in suspension or immediate discharge.
 In such a case, the fact that the action has not been specifically covered in this document or that progressive discipline has not been applied shall not affect the appropriateness of the immediate discharge.

-Staff members are subject to corrective action for other less serious misconduct such as, but not limited to, improper work performance, discourteous behavior, absenteeism, tardiness or other violations of college policies or standards of conduct.
+Staff members are subject to corrective action for other less serious misconduct such as, but not limited to, improper work performance, discourteous behavior, absenteeism, tardiness or other violations of university policies or standards of conduct.

 In any organization with many jobs and many people, different points of view develop about a given situation.
-Recognizing this, Calvin College has developed a procedure for resolving these differences in an orderly and fair manner.
-The goal at Calvin College is to be a community that follows Christian principles while seeking to resolve any conflicts that may occur between members of the college community.
+Recognizing this, Calvin University has developed a procedure for resolving these differences in an orderly and fair manner.
+The goal at Calvin University is to be a community that follows Christian principles while seeking to resolve any conflicts that may occur between members of the university community.
 These procedures are designed to protect the due process rights of complainants while at the same time resolving disputes at a personal level as close as possible to the point of origin.
 The hope is that the procedures described in Appendix B: problem review and grievance procedure are needed rarely, and when used, lead to restoration of community.